5 police officials suspected in Venezuela jail fire detained

-CARACAS, Venezuela (AP) — Venezuela’s chief prosecutor says five police officials are suspected of being responsible for a fire that killed 68 people.
+CARACAS, Venezuela (AP) — Five police officials are suspected of being responsible for a fire that killed 68 people in a police station jail in Venezuela and have been detained, the nation’s chief prosecutor said Saturday.

-Tarek William Saab wrote on Twitter Saturday the officials have been detained but provided no further details.
+Tarek William Saab wrote on Twitter that the officials are believed “responsible for the tragic events that caused the death of 68 citizens” but provided no further details.

-The detained officials include the sub-director of the police station where the fire took place.
+Among the detained is Jose Luis Rodriguez, sub-director of the police station in Valencia where a fire tore through cells where about 200 prisoners were being kept.

-A fire tore through the cells of a police station jail in the city of Valencia on Wednesday in one of the nation’s most devastating jail fires.
+Relatives and human rights advocates have been pressing the government to provide a full account of what happened at the police station jail on Wednesday morning.
+Some family members of those killed have said their loved ones called before the fire and said their jailers were pouring gasoline in the cellblock.
+Other accounts suggest it was the inmates themselves who started the blaze in an attempt to escape.

 Most Read Nation & World Stories